Affiliate links on Android Authority may earn us a commission. Learn more.

 Of course, you might have already set up Now Playing, as it’s an option in the initial startup for the Pixel 7 series.
 If not, this is a great first Google Pixel 7 tip to try.

 I set the next thing you should do with your Pixel 7 up your biometric security.
 You have a few extra options this year thanks to the return of Face Unlock, a feature that’s been on hiatus since the days of the Pixel 4.
 It combines the sharp 10.8MP selfie camera with Google’s robust machine-learning capabilities to unlock your phone.
 The return of Face Unlock should be beneficial for the colder months, especially when you can’t be bothered to take your hands out of your gloves for the fingerprint reader.

 However, we should mention that the Pixel 7’s Face Unlock has limitations.
 Due to its lower-level security, you won’t be able to use it to confirm purchases or make banking transfers.
+If you want next-level Face Unlock, you may want to check out the Pixel 8 and Pixel 8 Pro instead.
 Where some face unlocks, like Apple’s Face ID, use a flood illuminator and an IR sensor, the Pixel 7 relies solely on its camera.
 You’ll have to set up a PIN, a passcode, or log a few fingerprints in the much-improved optical scanner for the rest of your security needs.

 Here’s how to set up Face Unlock if you skipped it during setup:

 - Look for the section marked Face & Fingerprint Unlock and tap on it.